dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 **Parameters**

-`resultItemType`: Specifies a targeting captured result type with the Eumeration [`DSCapturedResultItemType`]({{ site.dcv_enumerations }}core/captured-result-item-type.html?lang=objc,swift).
+`resultItemType`: Specifies the result item type with [`DSCapturedResultItemType`]({{ site.dcv_enumerations }}core/captured-result-item-type.html?lang=objc,swift).

 **Return Value**

-A BOOL value that indicates whether the result cross verification feature is enabled for the specific result item type.
+Boolean indicating the status of verification for the specified type.

 ### getDuplicateForgetTime

-Gets the time period during which duplicate results of the specified  result type.
+Gets the interval during which duplicates are disregarded for specific result item types.

 <div class="sample-code-prefix"></div>
 >- Objective-C